 We define the \emph{fattening of $\Rad$} to be the space

 For simplicity, we will just write $\Gamma_{L_i,t}$ or $\Gamma$ when it is clear from the context that we are talking about metric graphs. \end{definition}

-We will show that $\Radt$ is constructed by replacing the point $[L] \in \Rad$ by a contractible space, $\cG([L])$, which is a family of graphs that ``interpolates" between the critical graph of $[L]$ and the unfolded graphs of the different representatives $L_1,L_2, \ldots, L_k$ of $[L]$ in $\QRad$.
+We will see that $\Radt$ is constructed by replacing the point $[L] \in \Rad$ by a contractible space $\cG([L])$, which is a space of graphs which interpolate between the critical graph of $[L]$ and the unfolded graphs of the different representatives $L_1,L_2, \ldots, L_k$ of $[L]$ in $\QRad$.